JeffCube99/UnityWiki/docs/source/scripting/async.rst

         }

-.. dropdown:: Print "Hello" to the Console After Every 1.5 Seconds Number of Seconds
+.. dropdown:: Print "Hello" to the Console Every 2 Seconds

     ..  code-block:: c#